videlais/learning-javascript/chapter4/index.md

 console.log(test.hasOwnProperty("anotherValue"));
 ```

-The property *anotherValue* is *not* a property of *exampleFunction()*.
-It is a property of the *prototype* of *exampleFunction()*.
-This may seem a technicality, but it poses complications and challenges on trying to let one object be based on previous objects.
+The property *anotherValue* is *not* a property of **exampleFunction()**.
+It is a property of the *prototype* of **exampleFunction()**.
+This may seem like a technicality, but it poses complications and challenges on trying to let one object be based on previous objects.

+As accessing properties is often based on its they are "own properties" (internal to an object and *not* part of the prototype chain), managing complex projects often meant creating or maintaining a strict usage of internal properties or possible uses of the prototype chain.

 ## ES6 Classes

 ### Creating `new` Objects

 As was previously covered, the `new` keyword creates a new object based on an existing one.
-When used with functions, this created a enw object based on the function and any of its own internal properties and methods.
+When used with functions, this created a new object based on the function and any of its own internal properties and methods.

 However, as was pointed out in the discussion of `this` and *prototype*, adding new properties becomes complicated when comparing what is a "own property" or part of the prototype chain from some other source.